Granite Mountain Interagency Hotshot Crew (GMIHC)

 The Prescott Fire Department has held in trust all items the community left at Station 7 and sent from around the world mourning the loss of the Granite Mountain Hotshots on June 30, 2013.
 Community members called for action on the items, and recognize the need for a place to commemorate the nineteen fallen hotshots.
 Over the ensuing months, a nonprofit group was born: The Granite Mountain Interagency Hotshot Crew Learning and Tribute Center.

-Our mission is to establish, operate and maintain a wildland fire learning center that honors the Granite Mountain Interagency Hotshot Crew (GMIHC) by telling their story, housing artifacts/memorabilia, and educating visitors about wildland fore and firefighting.
+OUR MISSION is to establish and operate a wildland fire learning center that honors the Granite Mountain Interagency Hotshot Crew (GMIHC) by telling their story, displaying and housing artifacts/memorabilia, and educating visitors about wildland fire, firefighting, and prevention.

 Father of Hotshot Eric Marsh